 I try to use natural cleaning products.
 Towels and sheets are 100% cotton and are of high quality.
 I strive to buy organic cotton when I can.
 The GuestHouse has been inspected and licensed by the state of Minnesota, which means it meets safety and cleanliness criteria.
 Mattresses are encased with a hypo allergic and bed-bug barrier, there are smoke alarms, fire extinguishers, a carbon monoxide alarm, etc.

-This summer, 2016, I launch my third summer season of having The GuestHouse.
+This summer, 2017, I launch my fourth summer season of having The GuestHouse.
 It amazes me where people come from.
 I’ve had guests from all over the United States including Hawaii.
 I have people who come here to see family and reconnect with their roots, people attending weddings, honeymooners, girlfriend getaways, people who want to see what our region is like and explore real estate.
 I have also attracted people specifically because of this house, which makes me incredibly happy!